Skip to content

 Controlling Reordering Scope

 Use max_instances_to_reorder to control how many instances are ranked by uncertainty.
-A larger value provides better selection but requires more computation:
+A larger value gives the sampler more to choose from but costs more compute on each pass:

 active_learning: